Defense Needs To Stop Giving Up Big Plays, Says Joe Haden - NewsBreak

 Defense Needs To Stop Giving Up Big Plays, Says Joe Haden

 A recurring theme of the Pittsburgh Steelers defense the last two weeks, an unusual one for them, has been giving up big plays over their head.
-There was the 61 yard touchdown to Henry Ruggs in Week Two followed by Ja’Marr Chase’s 34 yard score in last weekend’s loss to the Cincinnati Bengals.
+There was the 61-yard touchdown to Henry Ruggs in Week 2 followed by Ja’Marr Chase’s 34-yard score in last weekend’s loss to the Cincinnati Bengals.
 Each play a turning point in the game.
-The Raiders built a two-score lead while the Bengals took the halftime lead, a big response after the Steelers finally put together a drive to tie the game.www.chatsports.com
+The Raiders built a two-score lead while the Bengals took the halftime lead, a big response after the Steelers finally put together a drive to tie the game.steelersdepot.com

 Comments / 0